 Garlic cloves can be frozen whole and peeled.
-If you have the time, it’ll freeze better if crushed and added to olive oil (or blended together).
+If you have the time, it will freeze better if crushed and added to olive oil (or blended together with butter).
 Freeze in an ice cube tray and add to cooking directly from the freezer.

 Don’t throw out garlic just because it has started to sprout, it can still be used, sprout and all.
 Although not necessary, to avoid using the sprout, cut the clove lengthways and remove it before chopping.